Turnpike and dissipativity in generalized discrete-time stochastic linear-quadratic optimal control: Stationary solutions and stochastic dissipativity

 \section{Stationary solutions and stochastic dissipativity}

-We aim to transfer the results from the deterministic to the stochastic setting.
-For that, we must clarify how to define a stochastic version of a deterministic steady state.
+Our goal in the remainder of this paper is to generalize the deterministic concepts of turnpike and dissipativity from Section~\ref{sec:DetResults} to stochastic optimal control problems.
+For that, we must first clarify how to define a stochastic version of a deterministic steady state.
 We note that, for any $U \in \Lp[2]{\R^l}$, the condition

 cannot be satisfied as $U$ may not depend on $W$ according to the underlying filtration.
 Thus, a random variable that is constant in time is not a suitable candidate for the stochastic counterpart of the optimal steady state.
 However, we can keep the distribution of such a process constant instead and use the following definition of stationary processes.